A guide to logo design: why it’s important and what makes a logo exceptional

 Case Mate: A secondary logo design (landscape) is used where space is limited allowing the logo to be applied in any medium.

-The above points are considerations as part of our logo design process.
+The above points are considerations as part of the logo design process at Juno.
 It is important to mention, however, that a logo is not the be all and end all to whether your brand is a huge success or an epic fail… your brand is not just your logo.
 A logo is an important starting point when launching a business, absolutely.
 But it is also important to think big picture, by creating a consistent and clear brand identity that encompasses fonts, colour, images and communication style.
+A strong brand is able to be brought across the rest of your collateral seamlessly.
 This will result in the trust and loyalty of your customer base and set you up for success and longevity in your industry.